Can Cows Eat Apples?

 When they are weaned, they are fed on high-quality hay or grass as it contains main of the nutrients that the cow needs.

-See also Do Hawks Eat Squirrels?
+See also Can Squirrels Eat Apples?

 Fruits and vegetables should be included in their diet later.
 Calves should not be served with apples.